AeonDigital/Shell-MSE-Main-Module/src/mse/str/pad/attachments/man/en-us.md

 # Description

-Adds to the original string a total of "pad" characters to the left or right (as per "position") until it has the total characters indicated at at "length".
+Adds to the original string a total of `pad` characters to the left or right (as per `position`) until it has the total characters indicated at at `length`.